atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 I
 64, .
-I “tune in poffejfion, and as you ate imna f way to provide for a family."
+I tune in poffejfion, and as you ate imna f way to provide for a family."
 }
 'hb :